BrukerJWD/integrity2git/README.md

 ### DevPath that equals :current

 Some of our projects seem to have a development path that equals the Normal path.
 It leads to errors such as "duplicate tag detected" for many, many revisions.
 I do not know how these development paths were created or how to distinguish them from regular development paths.
-My only recommendation is to ignore this devpath completely by adding it to `ignore_devpaths`)
+My only recommendation is to ignore this devpath completely by adding it to `ignore_devpaths`

 ### Encoding for devpath names

-If a development path's name contains special characters, the script exists with the following error:
+If a development path's name contains special characters, the script may exit with the following error:

 > UnboundLocalError: local variable 'revision' referenced before assignment